Hyde Park, Perth: Flora and fauna

 There are about 300 southwestern snake-necked turtles living in the park.

-Several iconic plantings have occurred in Hyde Park over the years, including the avenue of plane trees surrounding the lakes that were planted between 1897 and 1899, and the grove of jacarandas in the south east corner of the park in 1921.
+Several iconic plantings have occurred in Hyde Park over the years, including the avenue of London plane trees surrounding the lakes that were planted between 1897 and 1899, and the grove of jacarandas in the south east corner of the park in 1921.
 More recent times have seen the establishment of two native garden beds on the northern side of the park around a stand of original jarrah trees.

+Facilities

+Facilities in Hyde Park include public toilets, playground equipment, barbecues, drinking fountains, pavilion, stage area, fitness equipment and a sealed walking path about 800 m long encircling the lake.
+Electricity is available, which is used for example to power temporary fairground rides.